Councillors alarmed by ‘unbelievable’ school suspension figures

 “We have to understand that some parents from Black and ethnic minority [groups] do not recognise their children have anything wrong with them,” she said.

-“We need to address this and explain that they’re children are not ‘rowdy’.
+“We need to address this and explain that their children are not ‘rowdy’.
 They may have ADHD or autism, for example.

 “Parents are really afraid of diagnosing their children, and it’s schools persistently, constantly calling them just ‘badly behaved’.
 It doesn’t work.”